 Have a Crown Placed

-Many people ponder, "Should I get a crown or pull the tooth?"
+Many people ponder, "Should I get a crown or is pulling a tooth solution?"

 If your tooth is not strong enough to hold a filling, your dentist may recommend a dental crown - a hollow, artificial tooth that can be placed over an entire tooth that's damaged or decayed to protect it from any future issues.
 Unlike fillings, a crown is fabricated in a lab using your unique tooth impression and is then sculpted to fit your mouth.
 Crowns can be made from many strong materials such as metal or porcelain, and they look and work similarly to natural teeth.